All departments

 Department of Food and Agriculture (CDFA)

-In 1919, the California Legislature created a single department responsible for protecting and promoting agriculture.
-The California Department of Food and Agriculture is now organized into six divisions.
-The department operates at more than 100 locations throughout the state.
-These divisions provide valuable services to producers, merchants and the public.
-Many of the are conducted in partnership with local county offices of the agricultural commissioners and sealers.
-California's agricultural abundance is a reflection of the people who made the Golden State their home.
-In the process, they brought their agricultural heritage with them.
-The California Department of Food and Agriculture strives to support this tradition of innovation and agricultural diversity by working with private industry, academia and public sector agencies.
-These partnerships allow the department to adapt public policy to a rapidly changing industry - California agriculture.
+In 1919, the California Legislature created a single department to protect and promote agriculture.
+The California Department of Food and Agriculture operates at more than 100 locations throughout the state, providing valuable services to producers and consumers, often in partnership with county agricultural commissioners.
+California's agricultural abundance is a reflection of the people who made the Golden State their home and brought their agricultural heritage with them.
+CDFA strives to support this tradition of innovation and diversity, both by forging lasting partnerships with industry, academia and stakeholders, and by constantly adapting public policy to this rapidly changing agricultural community.

 Topics: Health and wellness